 This morning most of us woke up and followed a very similar routine, grabbing our mobile phone, tablet, and/or laptop as we headed out the door to work.
 Who owns those mobile devices - you, your company, or a bit of both?

-Chances are the phone and the tablet are your personal devices, while the laptop is provided by your company - even though you routinely use all of them for work purposes.
+Chances are the phone and the tablet are your personal devices loaded with personal information, while the laptop is provided by your company - even though you routinely use all of them for work purposes.

 In most cases, only large enterprises supply their employees with all of their hardware, which might include mobile devices, laptops, workstations and maybe even wearables.

 However, today the most common scenario is for employees to purchase, own and control smartphones and tablets that are used for both work purposes and personal use.
 This is referred to as BYOD (Bring Your Own Device.)

 Remember when there was a big push back from IT departments about supporting personal devices?

 That was circa 2009 when many businesses went so far as blocking personal devices from their networks and mail servers.
 Fast forward to today.
 It’s expected, if not mandated, that the IT department support personal devices, using Mobile Device Management (MDM) software to allow employees access the company's sensitive data all hours of the day and night from anywhere.

 BYOD is entrenched because companies quickly realized that it boosts employee productivity, and can potentially save on capital expenditures to boot.